My 3DTriSport Pedometer is not counting my steps accurately (over-counting/under-counting steps)?

 - Your steps are slower or lighter than regular.

 - Not being aware of the 10 Step Error Prevention feature.

-- Your step record was reset to zero without you knowing.
+- Your step count was reset to zero without you knowing.

-- In very rare cases, if your step count is extremely low/high you may have a rare faulty unit.
+- In very rare cases, if your step count is extremely low/high you might have a rare faulty unit.

 How to wear your pedometer:

 Your 3DtriSport Pedometer can be carried in different positions using these 2 main principles: Secure your pedometer to prevent loss and stabalize your pedometer to avoid bouncing around.
 The best ways to wear your pedometer are: Clipping it to your pocket or hip, wearing it around your neck on the lanyard included or placing it inside a secure pocket or bag (not loose).
 You can even clip it facing inside a pocket, as a discreet option.